Anti-Depression – Yoga and its Healing Agents- A Natural Way of Gaining A Positive Mind-Set

 crippling anxiety.
 As someone who never wanted to partake in the prescription medication

-treatments for my depression and anxiety I found myself on the hunt for an alternate cure that
+treatments for my depression and anxiety, I found myself on the hunt for an alternate cure that

-lead me onto the path of yoga.
+leads me onto the path of yoga.
 It has been proven many times through research that physical

 exercise alleviates symptoms of anxiety and depression, and continued practice can also help to

 keep your anxiety and depression from returning once you are healthy!

 Yoga is a Hindu spiritual practice in its roots.
 A combination of body postures, breath